afortuny/Master-on-Degrowth/FoundationsOfDegrowth.md

 people.
 Illich’s slogan was that socialism can then only arrive by bicycle.
 A complex technological system cannot be democratic or egalitarian

+# Class Notes 2nd November 2022
+-> We cover our understanding of degrowth, which different focus but pretty harmonic understanding of its contributions to the current paradigm of growthism
+-> Key point and the reason to study degrowth: our crisis have a political dimension, and as such, is political ecology the academic

+**What is Degrowth - summary from Giorgios Kallis

+A critique of the desirability of economic growth.
+It is a slogan that challenges the hegemony of growth.